daks271/Book-Recommendation/README.md

 # Book-Recommendation
-the Abstract to build a model.
+The Abstract to build a model.
 Build a Recommendation System that recommends books